maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 The user can only see and interact with the window on top of the stack.
 Although all other windows are mapped and visible, they are obscured by the topmost one so in practice they appear as if they were hidden.

-To add a window to the stack, just use `gtk_widget_show() <gtk-widget-show>`_ .
+To add a window to the stack, just use :meth:`GtkWidget.show` .
 The previous one will be obscured by the new one.
 When the new window is destroyed, the previous one will appear again.

 Alternatively, you can remove a window from the top of the stack without destroying it by using `hildon_window_stack_pop() <hildon-window-stack-pop>`_ .
 The window will be automatically hidden and the previous one will appear.